ICHEC/QNLP/misc/README.md

 ## Building Intel-QS on MacOS

 `MacOS_build_instructions` provides detailed instructions for building QNLP and Intel-QS on a MacOS.
 Although the performance and scaling of applciations on PC/laptop device is very limited, it is a very useful development tool.

+## Strong Scaling

+A SLURM job script is provided in `strong_scaling_exp` for running strong scaling experiments on the end to end QNLP application.
+This generates a file containing execution times of the application at different scales.
+These timing results can be plotted to analyse the application's strong scaling performance.

+The SLURM job script can easily be modified to run other executables or Python scripts.